 4. Charging systems increase network charges

 This is partly true and partly a myth.
 Small housing cooperatives and joint owners will not see their network charges increase as a result of offering car charging to their residents.
-Most power companies in Norway require larger housing cooperatives and joint owners to pay so-called time-of-use tariffs, which means that the total electricity bill goes up when lots of people use lots of electricity at once.
+Power companies require larger housing cooperatives and joint owners to pay a so-called time-of-use tariffs, which means that the total electricity bill goes up when lots of people use lots of electricity at once.
 With a charging system that controls charging in relation to time-of-use tariffs, the network charge can be kept down even if the charging system includes lots of charging stations.

 5. All charging stations charge equally quickly